 - 2 tablespoons granulated sugar

-- 1/2 cup cold butter plus 1 tablespoon
+- 1/2 cup cold salted butter (plus an additional 1 tablespoon)

 - 1 large beaten egg

 - 1 cup powdered sugar

 - 1-2 tablespoons milk if needed to thin glaze